-Pawtucket Housing Authority is a Public Housing Agency in Pawtucket, Rhode Island that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Pawtucket Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 8th, 2022, Pawtucket Housing Authority has 2 waiting lists that are open now or opening soon.

 |Standard||Homeownership||Tenant Protection||Ported Out||VASH|